When is my rubbish collected?

 When should I put my rubbish out?

-Rubbish collections begin at 7am.
+Household rubbish is collected weekly and collections begin at 7am.
 Please make sure your rubbish is out by this time.
 Put it at the boundary of your property, as close to the public highway as possible.

 Your rubbish is your responsibility until it is collected.
 If it creates a litter problem and you don’t take steps to stop it from happening again, you may receive a fixed penalty notice.